Find a provider that meets your needs

 • Weight loss

-Risk factors for developing stomach cancer include:
+We don’t know what causes stomach cancer.
+Risk factors for developing it include:

-• Helicobacter pylori (H. Pylori) infection
+• Helicobacter pylori (H. pylori) infection

 • Long-term inflammation of the stomach